TheMartonfi/Twitch-Chat-Bot/Chat_Bot/README.txt

 Python download link: https://www.python.org/ftp/python/3.7.1/python-3.7.1.exe

 Commands:
-!custom = You can add your own commands in the commands.txt document (Make sure the command name starts with '!' and you have a ';' after the command name) (Everyone)
+!command = You can add your own commands in the commands.txt document or use the !addcom function.
+Make sure the command name starts with '!' and you have a ';' after the command name.
+(Everyone)
-!addcom = You can add commands from chat.
-After the name of the command make sure the command name starts with '!' and you have a ';' after the command name (Mod only)
+!addcom !command = You can add commands from chat.
+Make sure the command name starts with '!' and you have a ';' after the command name.
+(Mod only)
-!delcom = You can delete commands from chat.
-(Mod only) !quote = Random quote from quotes.txt (Everyone) !addquote = Adds a quote to quotes.txt (Mod only) !commands = A list of the custom commands for your bot (Everyone) !quit = Quits the program (Channel owner only)
+!delcom !command = You can delete commands from chat.
+(Mod only) !quote = Random quote from quotes.txt.
+(Everyone) !addquote = Adds a quote to quotes.txt.
+(Mod only) !commands = A list of commands for your bot.
+(Everyone) !quit = Quits the program.
+(Channel owner only)